Smartsheet partner Achievan enables Mosaic Transit Group to streamline construction while protecting worker health and safety

 Health, Safety and Security Manager, Mosaic Transit Group

 Mosaic Transit Group, a joint venture partnership of ACS Infrastructure Canada Inc., Aecon Group Inc., and CRH Canada Group Inc., needed to streamline collaboration and communication among construction teams building an 11-kilometer (6.8-mile) light-rail line in Toronto, Ontario.
 In the face of the spreading COVID-19 pandemic, the company needed to rethink its reliance on paper and face-to-face communication while maintaining the highest quality of work and regulatory compliance.
-Mosaic Transit Group collaborated with Execute Strategy, a Smartsheet Platinum Partner, to implement Smartsheet to enable real-time communication from both trackside and remote worksites while improving reporting and visibility.
+Mosaic Transit Group collaborated with Achievan, a Smartsheet Platinum Partner, to implement Smartsheet to enable real-time communication from both trackside and remote worksites while improving reporting and visibility.

 “We recognized early on that Smartsheet would give us the flexibility to customize for our project, our organizational structure, our job titles — whatever workflows we have, it was able to do that,” says Ross Bain, operations planning manager for Mosaic Transit Group.
 “If we think of a problem, we can solve a lot of it with Smartsheet just by understanding how the different tools mesh together.”